 This page contains general information about the program, job duties, location, contract length, stipend, health insurance, and housing.
 For information about eligibility, how to apply, program timeline, and frequently asked questions, please follow the links in the menu to the left.

-Download the TAPIF promotional card here.
+View the TAPIF promotional card here.

 Assistants teach 12 hours per week in up to 3 schools.
 Classes are conducted in English.
 Teaching assistants conduct all or part of a class, typically leading conversations in English.
 Duties include serving as a resource person in conversation groups, providing small group tutorials, and giving talks related to American studies.
 Assignments vary depending on the school’s needs and the assistant’s abilities.

 Contracts are available at the elementary or secondary school level.

 • Elementary School – Children aged 8-11 years old.
 Assistant leads oral activities with small groups, or works alongside the teacher with the entire class present.
 Good level of French required.